-Yesterday, algebra and calculus were king and queen.
-Today, its statistics and data analysis.
+Yesterday, calculus and algebra were king and queen.
+Today, its statistics and data science.

 Students will likely continue to study the traditional arithmetic-algebra-trig-calculus sequence we've all been used to, at least for a another decade or two.